Regulation Updates in Halal Certification Services in Indonesia

 Changes in Law Number 6 of 2023 also have an impact on MUI.
 In Law Number 11 of 2020, MUI is tasked with establishing halal decisions which are carried out through halal fatwa sessions.
 However, under Law Number 6 of 2023, MUI, Provincial MUI, Regency/City MUI, and Aceh Deliberative Council can also determine halal decisions.

 The halal fatwa court has also undergone major changes; under Law Number 11 of 2020, both regular and self-declared halal certification fatwas are carried out by the MUI fatwa commission.
 But in Law Number 6 of 2023, only regular submissions for halal fatwa hearings are carried out by the MUI fatwa commission, and the commission must determine the product’s halalness no more than 3 working days after receiving the report from LPH.
-If the time limit is exceeded, the decisions is will be carried out by the Halal Product Fatwa Committee. and the determination of product halalness by the Halal Product Fatwa Committee takes no longer than 2 working days.
+If the time limit is exceeded, the decision will be made by the Halal Product Fatwa Committee.
+The determination of product halalness by the committee must be completed within 2 working days.

 For self-declaration, halal fatwa hearings will only be carried out by the halal product fatwa committee and carried out for only 1 working day.